Aliaksandr-Dubadzelau/Fan-Fiction/README.md

 This project is a pseudo fanfiction site.

-Backend was created with JavaEE - servletes, servlete-filters.
+  1. Backend was created with JavaEE - servletes, servlete-filters.
-Frontend was create with JSP, HTML/HTML5, CSS/CSS3 Database was developed with SQL on PostgreSQL DBMS.
+  2. Frontend was create with JSP, HTML/HTML5, CSS/CSS3
+  3. Database was developed with SQL on PostgreSQL DBMS.

-Web-app consosts of:
+Web-app consists of:
   1. Sign In page
 ![](/presentation/in.PNG)
   2. Sign Up page